iodepo/odis-arch/docs/index.md

 ## Proof-of-concept

 In order to demonstrate the application and benefits of the ODIS Architecture, a number of technical pilots have been proposed:
-*Implementation of a discovery portal at the IODE Project Office which will aggregate discovered resources which have published metadata compliant with the ODIS Architecture Schema.org implementation
+*Implementation of a discovery portal at the IODE Project Office which will aggregate discovered resources having published metadata compliant with the ODIS Architecture Schema.org implementation
 *Publication of metadata for relevant client web sites from selected partners *Publication of metadata for relevant data catalogues from selected partners *Publication of metadata for relevant standards repsositories from selected partners